 These programs are free and open to the public.
 Of course, donations are always appreciated.
 Go to Programs for descriptions of upcoming programs and events.

-The Historical Society Museum at 6 Pleasant Street is open Saturdays from 10 am – noon and by appointment, and tours are available free of charge.
+The Historical Society Museum at 6 Pleasant Street is open the first and third Saturday of the month from 10 am – noon and by appointment, and tours are available free of charge.
 The Peak House is open for tours every Sunday during the summer and on the Sunday before Thanksgiving during our annual Peak House Pantry Sale.
-Group tours can be arranged by emailing or calling us.
+Group tours can be arranged by emailing us.

 In addition, in support of Medfield History Day, sponsored by M.E.M.O., the Medfield Employers and Merchants Organization, society curator and town historian Richard DeSorgher conducts an always-popular trolley tour that comprise a significant part of Medfield’s history.